pcferri/bowling/README.md

 ### Execute application

-To execute the application use this command to execute the jar:
+To execute the application, use this command to execute the jar, you must need to add the file to be processed:

-  `$ java -jar bowling-app-1.0-SNAPSHOT.jar`
+  `$ java -jar bowling-app-1.0-SNAPSHOT.jar c:\sample.txt`

-Or you can run a maven command to start the application:

-  `$ mvn exec:java`

-The application will ask you to put the path of a file to start the game:

-Please, type the path of the text file (put the path and press ENTER):

-   `c:\sample.txt`

 ### Unit tests